-- See the Caribbean's largest sea turtle nesting site in Tortuguero National Park
+- Visit the Caribbean's largest sea turtle nesting site in Tortuguero National Park

-- Discover the hanging bridges, zip-lines, and hot springs of Arenal Volcano and the surrounding park
+- Relax in the hot springs of Arenal Volcano National Park

-- Trek the trails of the Monteverde Cloud Forest and see a variety of local wildlife
+- Hike the trails of the Monteverde Cloud Forest and spot a variety of local wildlife

-- Enjoy the white-sand beaches and calm waters of Manuel Antonio National Park.
+- Enjoy the white-sand beaches and turquoise waters of Manuel Antonio National Park.

 |Day 14||San Jose (Departure)|